UBC-NLP/python2020/README.md

 ## 9. Course Policies

+**COVID-19-Related | Contingencies and COVID-19 Accommodation**

+Your instructor is committed to availing the best learning experience to you, including during the time of the pandemic.
+Should you have any difficulties, challenges, issues, etc. that impede your learning, please contact the instructor as soon as you can.
+Together, we can approach the learning process with engagement, kindness, and empathy.
+I want you to know I feel it is a privilege to have you in my course.
+Please help me serve you in the best ways possible by keeping me informed.
+I also invite you to extend support, kindness, and empathy to your classmates.

+**COVID-19-Related | Online Learning for International Students**

+ From UBC Provost and Vice-President Academic, UBC Vancouver, September 2, 2020:

+During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC, including changes to health and safety considerations.
+Keep in mind that some UBC courses might cover topics that are censored or considered illegal by non-Canadian governments.
+This may include, but is not limited to, human rights, representative government, defamation, obscenity, gender or sexuality, and historical or current geopolitical controversies.
+If you are a student living abroad, you will be subject to the laws of your local jurisdiction, and your local authorities might limit your access to course material or take punitive action against you.
+UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit [http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,33,86,0](link) for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
+Thus, we recognize that students will have legitimate reason to exercise caution in studying certain subjects.
+If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
+For further information and support, please visit: [http://academic.ubc.ca/support-resources/freedom-expression](link).

 **Attendance:** The UBC calendar states: “Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
 Students who neglect their academic work and assignments may be excluded from the final examinations.
 Students who are unavoidably absent because of illness or disability should report to their instructors on return to classes.”